rawlins/lambda-notebook/README.md

 It is also possible to load most of the facilities of the lambda notebook directly into a regularly-started notebook (or into an arbitrary (i)python 3 instance), by adding the base directory of the lambda notebook to the modules path, and then importing `lamb_setup`.

+_Important note: notebooks that are part of this project assume that the lambda notebook modules (and other facilities) are part of the namespace already, and will not work without modification when loaded into a regular lambda notebook.
+This typically just means importing things; see `lamb_setup.py` for an idea._

 ## Code overview